Meet the Kalibrate team: Anila Siraj, MD of Alternative Fuels

 As you can probably tell from the above, no day is the same as the next.
 It’s never boring.
 There are always challenges to solve and that is what I like doing best — ‘making it happen’.

-There are always opportunities to innovate and be at the forefront of new initiatives.
-Take what we’re doing with EV charging; it represents such a big change for the market, so being at the heart of the solution that will help our clients manage that change is exciting.
+There are always opportunities to innovate and be at the forefront of new initiatives, and EV charger placement is a great example of that.
+The EV evolution represents such a momentous change for the market and being at the heart of the solution that will help our clients manage that change is exciting.

 I also love the diversity, the growth, and the fact that the company embraces change, there is always more to do and more to learn.
-With the continued expansion of the Kalibrate Group, we have more expertise across a wider range of sectors.
-It’s fast-paced most of the time, but rewarding when you take a step back to look at how our solutions have developed and how we’re improving what we deliver to clients.
+With the continued expansion of Kalibrate, we have more expertise across a wider range of sectors.
+The business is fast-paced most of the time but rewarding when you take a step back to look at how our solutions have developed and how we’re improving what we deliver to clients.

 Why did you choose to join Kalibrate?